Capt. J.F. Myers

 CEMETERY OR MEMORIAL: The Tyne Cot Memorial

-Captain Myers was born on 27th March 1876 at Guycroft, near Otley and his father was called Thomas.
+Captain Myers was born on 27th March 1877 at Guycroft, a street in Otley and his father was called Thomas.

 Had previously served in the Army for over 18 years, of which 10 were spent in India and 3 in South Africa.
 He first joined the Yorkshire Regiment on 5th December 1894.
-He became a sergeant in the 2nd Battalion and served in India and in the Boer War in South Africa, gaining both Long Service and Good Conduct Medals.
+He became a sergeant in the 2nd Battalion and served in India and in South Africa, gaining the Long Service and Good Conduct Medal.
 When he retired on 14th May 1913 he became a Warder at a Borstall in Feltham, London before moving to a similar position at Northallerton Jail.
 In June 1914 he married his wife Lily and they had one daughter, Betty.
 They lived at 6 Dudley Terrace, Northallerton.
 He is described as being 5ft 11ins tall with dark brown hair and brown eyes.

 When War broke out he enlisted as a private in the 4th Yorkshire Regiment, at the age of 37, and proceeded to Belgium with them in April 1915.
 Due to his previous experience, he progressed rapidly, to the rank of Company Sergeant Major on 21st January 1915, and then Regimental Sergeant Major on 29th September 1915 and was subsequently given a commission.